-Statements Statements of Changes in Net Position and Custodial Activity
+of Changes in Net Posit

-FY 20XX Funds from Dedicated Collections Consolidated Funds from Other than Dedicated Collections Consolidated Eliminations B/t DC & Other Consolidated Totals
+FY 20XX Funds from Dedicated Collections Consolidated (Note 21) Funds from Other than Dedicated Collections Consolidated Eliminations Between Dedicated Collections & Other Consolidated Totals

 Unexpended Appropriations:

 Beginning balance:

 Changes in accounting principles

 [Corrections of errors for PY]

 Beginning balance, as adjusted

 Changes in Unexpended Appropriations:

 Appropriations received

-Appropriations transferred in/out - -
+Appropriations transferred in/out

 Other adjustments to appropriations

 Appropriations used

 Change in unexpended appropriations

 Total Unexpended Appropriations

 Cumulative Results of Operations:

 Beginning balance:

-Change in accounting principles + +
+Change in accounting principles

 [Correction of errors for PY]

-Beginning balance, as adjusted +
+Beginning balance, as adjusted

-Changes in Cumulative Results of Operations: 1 ł
+Changes in Cumulative Results of Operations:

-Net Cost of Operations 1 1
+Net Cost of Operations

-Appropriations used 1
+Appropriations used

 Other than intragovernmental non-exchange

 revenue:

-Individual income tax and tax withholdings
+Individual income tax & tax withholdings

 Corporate Income taxes

 Excise taxes and customs duties

 Miscellaneous taxes and receipts

 Total other than intragovernmental non-

 exchange revenue

 Intragovernmental non-exchange revenue

 Transfers-in/out w/o reimbursement

 Donations received and forfeitures acquired

 Imputed financing (from other entities)

 Other

-Total Financing Sources Net Cost of Oper.
-Plus Total Financing Sources
+Total Net Change

 Total Cumulative Results of Operations

-Total cumulative Results of Operations
+Net Position

-Net Custodial Activities:
+Custodial Activity:

 Custodial Revenue:

-Source #1/Ind. income tax & tax withholdings 1
+Source #1/Ind. income tax & tax withholdings

-Source #2/Corporate income taxes 1 1
+Source #2/Corporate income taxes

-Source #3/ Taxes and customs duties 1 1
+Source #3/ Taxes and customs duties

-Source #4/Miscellaneous taxes and receipts 1 1
+Source #4/Miscellaneous taxes and receipts

-Other cash collections 1
+Other cash collections

-Total cash collections 1
+Total cash collections

-Accrual adjustments 1
+Accrual adjustments

-Net custodial revenue 1
+Net custodial revenue

 Distribution of Custodial Collections:

 Transferred to non-federal entities

 Transferred to Federal entities

 Non-cash accrual adjustment

 Retained by reporting entity

 Total distribution of collections

 Net custodial collections

 Appropriation for Custodial Distribution:

+Appropriation For Custodial Distribution.
 Appropriation Source/General Fund

 Distribution of Custodial Amounts:

-Refunds of Federal Taxes and Tax Credits
+Refunds of Federal Taxes and Tax Credits 1 1

-Line items are for use by Treasury/IRS.
-Eliminations column should sum to zero.
+$\ensuremath{^{}\text{Line}}$ items are for use by Treasury/IRS. $\ensuremath{^{}\text{Eliminations}}$ column should sum to zero.

-The transactions and balances between Funds from Dedicated Collections are eliminated in the consolidated Funds from Dedicated Collections (column in Options A and C and lines 1, 6-8, and 17-19 in Option B).
-The transactions and balances between Funds from Other than Dedicated Collections are eliminated in the consolidated Funds from Other than Dedicated Collections (column in Options A and C and lines 1, 6-8, and 17-19 in Option B).
-The Eliminations column in Options A and C reflects transactions between Funds from Dedicated Collections and Funds from Other than Dedicated Collections and Should sum to zero.
+The transactions and balances between Funds from Dedicated Collections are eliminated in the consolidated Funds from Dedicated Collections (column in Options A and B).
+The transactions and balances between Funds from Other than Dedicated Collections are eliminated in the consolidated Funds from Other than Dedicated Collections (column in Options A and B).
+The Eliminations column in Options A and B reflects transactions between Funds from Dedicated Collections and Funds from Other than Dedicated Collections and should sum to zero.